WoltLab/docs.woltlab.com/pages/tutorial/tutorial-series/tutorial_tutorial-series_part-1-base-structure.md

    {% include callout.html content="Do not call `parent::save()` because that would cause `PersonAddForm::save()` to be executed and thus a new person would to be created!
 In order for the `save` event to be fired, call `AbstractForm::save()` instead!" type="warning" %}

    The only differences compared to `PersonAddForm::save()` are that we pass the edited object to the `PersonAction` constructor, execute the `update` action instead of the `create` action and do not clear the input fields after saving the changes.
-1. In `assignVariables()`, we assign the edited `Person` object to the template, which is required to create the link in the form's action property.
+1. In `assignVariables()`, we assign the edited `Person` object to the template, which is required to create the link in the form’s action property.
    Furthermore, we assign the template variable `$action` `edit` as value.

    {% include callout.html content="After calling `parent::assignVariables()`, the template variable `$action` actually has the value `add` so that here, we are overwriting this already assigned value." type="info" %}